Supreme Court orders 'Remain in Mexico' policy reinstated

 Supreme Court orders ‘Remain in Mexico’ policy reinstatedNew

-WASHINGTON (AP) — The Supreme Court is refusing to block a court ruling ordering the Biden administration to reinstate a Trump-era policy that forces people to wait in Mexico while seeking asylum in the U.S. With the three liberal justices in dissent, the court said Tuesday that the administration likely violated federal law in its efforts to rescind the program informally known as Remain in Mexico.
-A federal judge in Texas had previously ordered that the program be reinstated last week.
-Both he and the 5th U.S. Circuit Court of Appeals refused the administration’s request to put the ruling on hold.
-Justice Samuel Alito ordered a brief delay to allow the full court time to consider the administration’s appeal.
+WASHINGTON (AP) — The Supreme Court says the Biden administration likely violated federal law in trying to end a Trump-era program that forces people to wait in Mexico while seeking asylum in the U.S. With three liberal justices in dissent, the high court refused Tuesday to block a lower court ruling ordering the administration to reinstate the program informally known as Remain in Mexico.
+It’s not clear how many people will be affected and how quickly.
+Under the lower court ruling, the administration must make a “good faith effort” to restart the program.
+There also is nothing preventing the administration from trying again to end the program.